thedevs-network/kutt/README.md

 #### Usage with Docker:

+If you're building the image locally, then the `/custom` folder should already be included in your app.

-If you're using Docker, make sure `/kutt/custom` volume is mounted or you have access to it.
+If you're pulling the official image, make sure `/kutt/custom` volume is mounted or you have access to it.
 [View Docker compose example →](https://github.com/thedevs-network/kutt/blob/main/docker-compose.yml#L7)

 Then, move your files to that volume.
 You can do it with this Docker command: